Saint Sophia Cathedral, Kyiv: International recognition

-On 21 August 2007, the Holy Sophia Cathedral was named one of the Seven Wonders of Ukraine, based on votes by experts and the internet community.
+In 1990 the ensemble of the St. Sophia Monastery was included in the UNESCO World Heritage List.
+In 2007, the St Sophia's Cathedral was named one of the Seven Wonders of Ukraine.
 In September 2023, Kyiv was listed as a World Heritage "in danger" because of Russia's war in Ukraine.
 This move by the United Nations was an effort to produce aid and protection for the site.
-Relatedly, the cathedral received minor damage from a blast wave in June of 2025 due to Russian airstrikes on the capital.